bgoodr/bgoodrs-CMake-Examples/README.markdown

     set (BUILD_FANCY_LIB TRUE)

-But did not since we want to only enable the fancy behavior at build time.
-The `BUILD_FANCY_LIB` variable is referenced in `optional_targets/dir11/CMakeLists.txt` and in the `optional_targets/fancy/CMakeLists.txt` files.

-Both `dir11` and `fancy` directories are referenced in `optional_targets/CMakeLists.txt`
+But did not since we want to only enable the fancy behavior from the `cmake` command line.
+The `BUILD_FANCY_LIB` variable is referenced in the `optional_targets/CMakeLists.txt` and `optional_targets/dir11/CMakeLists.txt` files.
+But even though both `dir11` and `fancy` directories are referenced in `optional_targets/CMakeLists.txt`, when CMake reads the `optional_targets/CMakeLists.txt` file, the `fancy` directory is now included due to the fact that `BUILD_FANCY_LIB` is true, but was not in the normal run earlier.
+The `optional_targets/dir11/CMakeLists.txt` file needs to make use of the `BUILD_FANCY_LIB` variable again so as to conditionally compile in the references to the `fancy_lib` library via the `HAVE_FANCY_LIB` CPP macro.

 Now executing the `appextra_exe` executable shows: